Ninja Sex Party: The Prophecy and Level Up (2019–2021)

 On November 25, 2019, the band premiered a new original song, "The Mystic Crystal", their longest song yet at almost 12 minutes.
-They also announced that, despite having financed all their previous music videos themselves, the video they envisioned for "The Mystic Crystal" was too expensive to do so, and therefore started selling $20 pins for fans who wished to support the making of the video.
-The pins were sold out on December 8, making the financing campaign successful.
 The video was subsequently released on June 9, 2021.

 On December 14, 2019, the band released "The Decision Part 2: Ten Years Later", a music video celebrating the band's 10 year anniversary and acting as a sequel to "The Decision", Ninja Sex Party's second-ever song originally released on December 14, 2009; the video also revealed the title of their next original album, The Prophecy.

 On April 1, 2020, they released the music video for "I Don't Know What We're Talking About".

-On September 28, The Prophecy was officially announced for an October 16 release, with the videos for lead singles "Thunder & Lightning", "Wondering Tonight" and "It's Bedtime" each being released respectively on October 2, 9 and 16.
+In September 28, The Prophecy was released.
 The album debuted at #1 on Billboard's Comedy Albums chart.

-On September 23, 2021, the band announced a re-recorded album, Level Up, which was confirmed to have new versions of various previously released songs, in collaboration with TWRP.
-Level Up was released on October 22, 2021, and debuted at #1 on the Billboard Comedy Albums chart, much like their previous albums.
+The album Level Up was released on October 22, 2021, and debuted at #1 on the Billboard Comedy Albums chart.

-Up Close and Personal Tour and These Nuts (2022-present)
+These Nuts (2023–2024)

-In 2022, the band went on an acoustic tour with producer Jim Roach and Super Guitar Bros, in which they debuted two new songs; "Death Metal" and "Let's Save the Earth."

-In 2023, the band teased an upcoming sixth original album on their social media accounts.
-On February 17th, they released their first comedy single in 3 years, called "I Own a Car".
-They also revealed the album's name of These Nuts.
+On February 17, 2023, the band announced the title for These Nuts alongside the music video for "I Own A Car".
+They would then release two more music videos, "Let's Save The Earth" on October 23, 2023, and "Galaxy Hamster", on January 26, 2024.

+On March 8, 2024, the band's studio album These Nuts was officially released.

+On May 28, 2024, the band posted on their social media, with the title "You are CORDIALLY invited to "NSP's 15 Year Anniversary: A Digital Concert Experience"!!!".
+Tickets for the event were for their Patreon subscribers only, including their free and paid subscribers.
+The extras that fans could purchase were tickets to their Q&A session after the performance, and a signed CD and LP of their upcoming "Masterstrokes" album.